 After an assessment period, cats are placed either into the regular cat program or into the Barn Buddies program.
 Some cats, with time, will graduate from Barn Buddies to the regular cat program.
-When categorized as a barn cat, AARCS then looks for property owners need a few cats to patrol their nice warm barns.
+When categorized as a barn cat, AARCS then looks for property owners needing a few cats to patrol their nice warm barns.

 We are looking for cat lovers interested in adopting our cats that are not suitable for life inside of a house or are unhappy living indoors.
 Adopters must have a heated barn or other secure outdoor structure (shop, warehouse, etc.) for the cats to call home, as well as provide fresh food and water.
 Cat temperaments range from feral/semi-feral to friendly.

 This program is designed to find homes for cats that have been traditionally been deemed ‘unadoptable’.
 AARCS believes there is a home out there for each animal, based on their specific needs and personalities.

 - Fill out a Barn Cat Adoption Application